semanticdata/duplicate-finder/README.md

 ### Options

-- -e, --exclude-dir : Directories to exclude (can be used multiple times)
+- `-e, --exclude-dir` : Directories to exclude (can be used multiple times)
-- -x, --exclude-ext : File extensions to exclude (can be used multiple times)
+- `-x, --exclude-ext` : File extensions to exclude (can be used multiple times)
-- -m, --min-size : Minimum file size to consider (e.g. 10KB, 5MB, 1GB)
+- `-m, --min-size` : Minimum file size to consider (e.g. 10KB, 5MB, 1GB)
-- -o, --output : Export results to a file
+- `-o, --output` : Export results to a file (defaults to 'duplicates.txt' if no filename provided)
+- `--format` : Output format (txt, json, or csv)
+- `--dry-run` : Show what would be scanned without processing files
-- -v, --verbose : Show verbose output during scanning
+- `-v, --verbose` : Show verbose output during scanning
-- --include-dot-dirs : Include directories that start with a dot (like .git)
+- `--include-dot-dirs` : Include directories that start with a dot (like .git)

 ## Examples